aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

 ![UI Screenshot](images/ui-screenshot.png)

 The Canary code will be executed in a lambda function created by Synthetics on your behalf.
 The Lambda function includes a custom [runtime](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries_Library.html) provided by Synthetics.
 The provided runtime includes a variety of handy tools such as [Puppeteer](https://www.npmjs.com/package/puppeteer-core) and Chromium.
+The default runtime is `syn-nodejs-2.0`.

 To learn more about Synthetics capabilities, check out the [docs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html).

 ### Configuring the Canary Script

 To configure the script the canary executes, use the `test` property.
 The `test` property accepts a `Test` instance that can be initialized by the `Test` class static methods.
 Currently, the only implemented method is `Test.custom()`, which allows you to bring your own code.
 In the future, other methods will be added. `Test.custom()` accepts `code` and `handler` properties -- both are required by Synthetics to create a lambda function on your behalf.